khaled-hamam/design-patterns-explained/library/Prototype/README.md

 - Prototype: defines the interface for cloning
 - ConcretePrototype: implements the operation for cloning itself.
 - Client: creates a new object by asking a prototype to clone itself.
+- Registry: **optional** class that saves the frequently used prototypes, either before compilation, or even in runtime.